RunestoneInteractive/pythonds/_sources/BasicDS/TheOrderedListAbstractDataType.rst

    is not already in the list.

 -  ``remove(item)`` removes the item from the list.
 It needs the item and modifies the list.
-Assume the item is present in the list.
+Raise an error if the item is not present in the list.

 -  ``search(item)`` searches for the item in the list.
 It needs the item and returns a boolean value.

--  ``isEmpty()`` tests to see whether the list is empty.
+-  ``is_empty()`` tests to see whether the list is empty.
 It needs no parameters and returns a boolean value.

 -  ``size()`` returns the number of items in the list.
 It needs no